idegeus/bigdata/README.md

 # BigData Testing Spark // Hadoop

-Put youre notebooks in /notebooks/
+Put your notebooks in /notebooks/

 Get your data from /data/